 - Do not be data driven, be data advised.
 Data works best as a double-check of assumptions or as a way to uncover hidden problems.
 Numbers should not be the north star.
 As the Dropbox founder says, “You cannot A/B test your way to the iPhone.”
 If you push to hard on metrics, people will game them, or they will focus on myopic issues rather than creating a strong product and great brand for the long-term.

 - Most of the important things cannot be measured numerically.

 The last point is the clincher.
 Family life, community bonds, the aesthetics of your neighborhood, the stress of a commute, clean air and water, the pleasures of walking through a tree-lined village or a town park, a gaggle of laughing kids running around outside, respect in the workplace, feeling useful at a job – none of this can be measured as part of GDP.
 And yet these are the most important things.
-The GDP obsession must end, as it only misguides us, in every single way.
+The GDP obsession must end, as it only misguides us.